The Seljuk Han of Anatolia

 Antalya Museum

-This museum, housed in the magnificent Karatay Medrese (built in 1251), has been open since 1955.
-The Karatay Medrese, itself a masterpiece of stone and ceramic art, is a perfect setting for the museum and is one of the highlights of any visit to Turkey.
-The dazzling visual delight of the tile decoration of the massive dome squinches, in turquoise, indigo and black, is breathtaking.
+This museum, housed in the magnificent Karatay Medrese (built in 1251), was opened in 1955.
+The Karatay Medrese is a masterpiece of stone and ceramic art, and as such offers a perfect setting for the museum.
+A visit here and is one of the highlights of any trip to Turkey.
+The dazzling visual delight of the turquoise, indigo and black tiles decorating the squinches of the massive dome is breathtaking.

-Notable as well is the reconstruction of the cruciform wall tiles of the Kubadabad palace, the display of the tiles from the Beyşehir Eşrefoğlu mosque, the luster glass plate found at Kubadabad, and the ceramic decoration of the dome of the tomb chamber of vizier Karatay.
+Other notable collection highlights include the reconstruction of the cruciform tile freize of the Kubadabad palace, the tiles from the Beyşehir Eşrefoğlu mosque, the luster glass plate found at Kubadabad, and the ceramic decoration of the dome of the tomb of the vizier Karatay.

-Ince Minareli Medrese Taş Eserler Müzesi (stone, marble and works in wood)
+Ince Minareli Medrese Taş Eserler Müzesi (Museum of Stoneword and Woodwork)

-Another impressive museum housed in a Seljuk medrese.
-Highlights in this museum include the famous stone carvings of the winged angel from the Konya fort, double-headed eagle (symbol of the Seljuks), and the hunt scene with the spotted leopard.
+This is another impressive museum housed in a Seljuk medrese.
+Highlights in this museum include the famous stone carvings of the winged angel from the Konya fort, the double-headed eagle (symbol of the Seljuks), and the hunt scene with the spotted leopard.
 Also included are wooden door and window shutters, and tombstones.

 Konya Mevlana Müzesi (carpets)